Bug report #19330

 This does not happen in QGIS 3.0 - I tried the same query with the same data and it worked just fine.

-#3 Updated by Olcay Ebcin almost 2 years ago
+#3 Updated by Olcay Ebcin about 2 years ago

 - File 3 - feat_id and No Filter.png added